martavp/pypsa-in-prime/README.md

 ## General information about *PyPSA-Eur-Sec*

 [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/) is a model of the European energy sector including sector coupling.
-The model is built with the open source python module [PyPSA](https://pypsa.readthedocs.io/en/latest/).
+The model is built with the open-source python module [PyPSA](https://pypsa.readthedocs.io/en/latest/).
 The [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/) model builds on an older model [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/) of the European electricity network, without sector coupling.
 PyPSA-Eur is therefore included as part of PyPSA-Eur-Sec.
 [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/) also uses the module [Technology-data](https://github.com/PyPSA/technology-data) to get data on the energy system.
 Technology-Data is a repository including costs, efficiencies, lifetimes, etc for different technologies.

 [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/) uses the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system to run simulations.
 By using Snakemake simulations, python files can be run with a Snakemake command without having to open them.
 Snakemake automatically runs all the needed python scripts for a given simulation.
 The simulations are configured in the `config.yaml` file.
 The Snakemake workflow is structured in the `SNAKEFILE`.
-[Step 10](#10-configure-snakemake) shows how to run the simmulation with Snakemake.
+[Step 10](#10-configure-snakemake) shows how to run the simulation with Snakemake.

 There is a [distribution list](https://groups.google.com/g/pypsa) where PyPSA-related problems (and solutions) are discussed.
-You can ask questions here if you have troubles with the model.
+You can ask questions here if you have any troubles with the model.

 There is also documentation for [PyPSA](https://pypsa.readthedocs.io/en/latest/), [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/) and [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/).
 This repository does not substitute any of the previous information and it only focuses on issues related to running PyPSA-Eur-Sec in PRIME.

-NOTE: In order to set up anaconda, python, and pypsa, [these instructions](https://github.com/martavp/RES_project/blob/master/Instructions_RES_project.pdf) and the [tutorial for the course project in RES](https://github.com/martavp/RES_project/blob/master/RES_project.ipynb) could be useful.
+NOTE: In order to set up anaconda, python, and PyPSA, [these instructions](https://github.com/martavp/RES_project/blob/master/Instructions_RES_project.pdf) and the [tutorial for the course project in RES](https://github.com/martavp/RES_project/blob/master/RES_project.ipynb) could be useful.

 This [video](https://www.youtube.com/watch?v=ty47YU1_eeQ) provides a nice introduction to PyPSA-Eur.